Humanda Ka Mayor!: Bahala Na ang Diyos: Production

 The film is loosely based on the rape-slaying of Eileen Sarmenta and supposed boyfriend Allan Gomez by then former mayor Antonio Sanchez of Calauan, Laguna and his henchmen and later convicted of the crime with a total jail term of 360 years.

+The film was shot in the town of Maragondon, Cavite.

 Release

 Humanda Ka Mayor! was released on December 2, 1993.

 Box office

 The film was a box office success, grossing ₱4 million on its opening day alone.